 The best thing you can eat, when you have scabies is turmeric, (or you can use ginger as an alternative).
 Of the foods mentioned above, you might have noticed that they have one thing that in common.
 They all cause massive inflammation.

 Well, turmeric does the opposite.
 It is one of the most anti inflammatory foods you can find.
 The compound responsible for this is curcumin, which also gives turmeric its naturally orange color.
 Curcumin works by inhibiting NF-kB, a molecule that turns on genes related to inflammation.
 Because all of the symptoms of scabies are due to an allergic reaction caused by your immune system, the inhibition of NF-KB blocks this response and you should notice an immediate difference using turmeric.

 So, how do you prepare turmeric to use as a remedy for scabies?

 You can either apply it directly to your skin, or you can consume it as a food.
 For both of these methods, I recommend making a tea out of turmeric.
-You can buy a big bag of turmeric powder for ten bucks on amazon.
+You can buy a big bag of turmeric powder for on amazon here.
 To make the tea, Put one tablespoon of turmeric powder in a cup.
 Add a cup of boiling water.
 Let it sit for five minutes.
 Next, you can use a strainer like this one, to filter out the fiber.
 Now you can use this tea to rub directly on your rash or you can just drink it.
 I should also tell you that pure turmeric tea doesn’t taste amazing when you first try it, so i would recommend that you add a squeeze of lemon to mask the flavor.